vub-hpc/term-rst-post/README.md

 $ rst2ansi tests/examples/ablog_newspost_complete.rst
 ```

 The following example generates a brief MOTD from some news feed of ABlog and adds an extra header, footer and link.
-In this case the root directory with RST files will be automatiaclly determined from the news feed HTML file.
+In this case the root directory with RST files will be automatically determined from the news feed HTML file.
 The command defines the root directory of MOTD text files as ``motd``.
-The location of the header and footer files can be anywehre else.
+The location of the header and footer files can be anywhere else.

 ```
 $ news2motd posts/tag/motd/index.html